dist-ribut-us/docs/mixnetrouting/readme.md

 ### A Classic Approach

-The demo code for this appraoch can be seen at https://github.com/dist-ribut-us/docs/tree/master/mixnetrouting/onion
+The demo code for this approach can be seen at https://github.com/dist-ribut-us/docs/tree/master/mixnetrouting/onion

 It is possible to achieve this with something very similar to the MORE model.